Phone: 507-384-8541

 The last blog post raised the question of whether I should be here at the farm.
 That question isn’t coming up now.

 Fall is here.
 There have been light frosts, and we’re going to take down the garden soon.
 It’s still outrageously beautiful outside, and colors are barely beginning.
-I gave a River Sept, 2015tour yesterday to Roy (showing progress since his last visit) and to Toby, an intern with Savannah Institute (which encourages and promotes the kind of mixed farming that we’re doing here).
+I gave a tour yesterday to Roy (showing progress since his last visit) and to Toby, an intern with Savannah Institute (which encourages and promotes the kind of mixed farming that we’re doing here).
 Both dug, Toby sharpened the scythe and cut some grass, and left this morning.
 The sun is shining and workers are coming today.

 People tell me the orchard and berry patch look great.
 I’m pleased and surprised.
 Leo has mushrooms getting ready in a trash can, Chris is getting ready to plant hazelnuts here for his vision of protein for all, and Andrea brought rescued honeybees that we hope will survive the winter.
 Andrea also cleaned the chicken house, but the chickens are going to wait until spring.
-Saturday’s volunteers will pull up buckthorn and Berry patch Oct 2015plant ostrich ferns that Jayne gave me yesterday at the Zen group.
+Saturday’s volunteers will pull up buckthorn and plant ostrich ferns that Jayne gave me yesterday at the Zen group.
 (Most of my plants have come from Jenny…not mentioned here I think.
 Also mention Allison has given food, produce and canned food, and cooked a lunch for us.
 I’m trying to keep track of the gifts, but it’s hard.)

 I think we’re going to make it.
 All summer I wondered.
-There’s still the question of how much damage the pocket gophers will do (or how we can stop them – raptor perches haven’t yet worked, snakes are not interested) and whether the deer will IMG_2847[1]get past the tree tubes or the field mice girdle the trees.
+There’s still the question of how much damage the pocket gophers will do (or how we can stop them – raptor perches haven’t yet worked, snakes are not interested) and whether the deer will get past the tree tubes or the field mice girdle the trees.
 And how much watering we’ll need to do if next summer is dry.
 Still plenty of work to do, and I have promised an article for a Soto Zen women’s anthology, have my teacher’s book to edit, have writing of my own that doesn’t happen.
 But the hardest is past.

 Nothing today about news of the world.
 Another time.